The Buffalo Olmsted Parks Conservancy has created a new Invasive Species Eradication Taskforce.

 - Second Saturday of each month at Cazenovia Park, 9 am-noon

-- “De-Vine Days,” where volunteers remove invasive vines, such as bittersweet, at Cazenovia Park, 9 am-noon
+- “De-Vine Days,” where volunteers will remove invasive vines, such as bittersweet, at Cazenovia Park, 9 am-noon

 - Third and fourth Saturdays of each month at South Park 9 am-noon